Jierark/Notes/Boiler/Parts of a Boiler.md

 - Superheater safety valve must be opened before the boiler SV opens
 - **Chattering** - the process of opening and closing SV rapidly.
 - **Nameplate** - contains Manufacturer Name, Model and Serial number, capacity size, set point and blowback, ASME code and National Board designation
+- Safety valves are sealed to prevent tampering with pressure and capacity
+- Maximum size of safety valve for a low pressure boiler is 4 1/2 inches.
 # Water Column
 The water column is the primary water level indicator.
 It should always be the first thing an operator checks.

 - In normal operation, the water level should be at Normal Operating Water Level (NOWL), rising and falling slowly.
 - Alternatively, the three try cocks on the side can be used to read the water level using the following method:
 	- Under normal operation, each try cock corresponds to a different "level" within the boiler.
 Given that steam tends to rise, one can open a try cock and see if any water comes out.
 The topmost valve should only release steam, the middle valve should release a mixture of water and steam, and the bottom valve should release hot water.
 - The minimum size of the blowdown pipe (which is used to drain the water column) is 1 inch.
 - Between the boiler and the water column, an outside screw and a yoke valve.
 - It's important to note that the actual water level inside the boiler is always slightly higher than the water column level.
 - **Important Note: do not add water or run the boiler if the water column cannot be read and the try cocks cannot be opened.
 It's imperative that the amount of water inside the boiler is known at all times of operation, and failure to adhere to this note can lead to disaster**
+- The minimum size of the drain required on the water column is 3/4 inches.

 # Low Water Cut Off (LWCO)
 This is the **second most** important part of the boiler.
 The low water cutoff keeps track of the water level and will shut the boiler off if there is too little water inside.